Measuring gaps in access

 - Capture population groups that represent smaller share than 5% of the reference population

-- Can't explain causal relationships between circumstances and outcomes
+- Explain causal relationships between circumstances and outcomes

-- Are not used to predict who will be the furthest behind in the future or in a different sample.
+- Predict who will be the furthest behind in the future or in a different sample